MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 # Architecture pattern for mission-critical workloads on Azure

 This article presents a common pattern for mission-critical architecture.
 As you start the design process, start with this pattern, and then choose components that are best suited for your business requirements.
+Also included are examples that outline common ways that mission-critical solutions are built.

 The pattern has three layers and resources in them have distinct characteristics: